dee276/TestRepo/README.md

 ### TestRepo
 #### Just a rather unsorted DevOps repo :P
 A little bit of anything coding and electronics related.
-Contains projects in DataScience, some exercices in Python, Java and C++.
+Contains projects in DataScience, some exercices in Python, Java and C++ and bash script to highlight some skills in system admin.